renzeiron/js-calculator/README.md

 # JS Calculator

-Functionality is pretty much the same as in Windows 10 calculator.
+It operates pretty much the same as Windows 10 calculator.
-Production-ready version located in `dist` folder.
+Production-ready version is located in `/dist` directory.